-An official website of the State of Georgia government.
+An official website of the State of Georgia.

-Here’s how you know
+How you know

-State government websites often end in .gov.
-Before sharing sensitive information, make sure you’re on a state website.
-Still not sure?
 Call 1-800-GEORGIA to verify that a website is an official website of the State of Georgia.

-(ATLANTA) – The Motor Carrier Compliance Division (MCCD) of the Department of Public Safety (DPS) is participating in Operation Safe Driver Week, July 14-20, which focuses on commercial motor vehicle (CMV) drivers engaging in unsafe driving behaviors with an emphasis on speeding.
+(ATLANTA) – The Motor Carrier Compliance Division (MCCD) of the Department of Public Safety (DPS) is participating in Operation Safe Driver Week, July 12-18, which focuses on commercial motor vehicle (CMV) drivers engaging in unsafe driving behaviors with an emphasis on speeding.